 discovering hands® - idea and benefits

-discovering hands® addresses some of these shortcomings by training and deploying visually impaired women with their highly developed sensory skills to detect the early signs of breast cancer.
+discovering hands® trains and deploys visually impaired women with their highly developed sensory skills to detect the early signs of breast cancer.

-“Medical Tactile Examiners” (MTEs) are trained at vocational training centers for people with disabilities (Berufsförderungswerke) across Germany and deliver breast examinations at doctors’ practices.
-During the 9-month training period, they learn how to use a standardized diagnostic method for examining the female breast.
-Additionally, all MTEs are trained in communication skills and breast-specific psychology, as well as administrative tasks typically carried out by a doctor’s assistant MTEs are either directly employed by resident doctors or hospitals, or they work for different practices and/or hospitals on a freelance basis.
+“Medical Tactile Examiners” (MTEs) are trained to deliver physical breast examinations at doctors’ practices.
+During a 9-month training period they learn how to use a standardized diagnostic method for examining the female breast.
+Additionally, all MTEs are trained in communication skills and breast-specific psychology, as well as administrative tasks typically carried out by a doctor’s assistant.
+MTEs are either directly employed by resident doctors or hospitals, or they work for different practices and/or hospitals on a freelance basis.

 Discovering hands® has a number of benefits:

 - Perceived disability is leveraged as a talent: By using the extraordinary sensory capabilities of visually impaired women, a perceived “disability” is transformed into a capability.
 A completely new field of meaningful employment is created

 - Standardized method: MTEs use a standardized examination method that has been developed specifically for the purpose of their work

 - More time for prevention and early detection: Typically, a regular breast examination carried out by a gynecologist takes between 1 and 3 minutes.
 The MTE invests at least 30 minutes for each session, not only examining the breast, but also educating patients on how to cope with the risk of breast cancer.
 Patients feel that they are well taken care of and receive the best possible preventive examination in a pleasant environment